Stefan Dušan: Royal ideology

 Some historians consider that the goal of Emperor Dušan was to establish a new, Serbian-Greek Empire, replacing the Byzantine Empire. Ćirković considered his initial ideology as that of the previous Bulgarian emperors, who had envisioned co-rulership.
 However, starting in 1347, relations with John VI Kantakouzenos worsened, Dušan allied himself with rival John V Palaiologos.

 Dušan was the first Serbian monarch who wrote most of his letters in Greek, also signing with the Imperial red ink.
 He was the first to publish prostagma, a kind of Byzantine document, characteristic for Byzantine rulers.
 In his royal title, Emperor of the Serbs and Greeks, his claim as Eastern Roman (Byzantine) successor is clear.
 He also gave Byzantine court titles to his nobility, something that would continue into the 16th century.

+Dušan's empire was multinational, with the three most important groups being Serbs, Greeks and Albanians.
+Different laws applied in the Serbian and Greek territories under Dušan's control, but the Albanians were largely left to manage their lands under the leadership of their chiefs.
+His policies soon changed, and the laws against the Albanians became harsher with Albanian Catholics being forcibly converted into Orthodoxy and their churches were converted as well, while some of them migrated towards Greece, leaving empty villages behind, which were then taken by Slavic settlers.
+By allowing the Greeks to retain much of the landed property they held under the existing laws prior to Dušan's conquest, Dušan was able to maintain order in the Greek territories and gain the loyalty of its inhabitants.
+In conquered Greek towns, local Greeks were given official administrative positions to better manage the settlement without upsetting the local populace, but a Serb governor would preside over the administration and command over a Serb garrison to ensure that the locals could not resist Dušan's orders.
+As such, existing Byzantine laws continued to exist in the Greek territories, supplemented by specific edicts or charters issued by Dušan himself.
+Similarly, Dušan did not transform the Serbian and Albanian territories under his control by introducing a Byzantine administrative system.